Lead: Dr. Stephanie Kramer-Schadt & Dr. Viktoriia Radchuk

 Dr. Viktoriia Radchuk, Team Lead — quantitative ecologist, stability of populations and communities under global change, interested in theory, synthesis, and integration of data with models to assist conservation.

-Dr. Conny Landgraf, Coordination — organizes us, behavioral ecologist, interested in sensory and acoustic cues of animals.
+Dr. Conny Landgraf, Field Coordination — behavioral ecologist, interested in sensory and acoustic cues of animals.

 Moritz Wenzler-Meya, GIS-Lab— geodata analyst, responsible for the GIS lab, providing geodata and supporting coding.